-Causal graph networks are popular for their intuitive presentation capability~\cite{wang2018cloudranger, budhathoki2021did, budhathoki2022causal, assaad2023root}; they provide a visual presentation of the causality using graphs.
-The graphs show influence and effect paths, provide strength and direction of leakage, and allow calculation of influence propagation on the paths; these attributes make causal graphs popular for identifying the CD and RCA applications~\cite{assaad2023root, budhathoki2022causal}.
-Wang~et~al.~\cite{wang2018cloudranger} presents \textsc{CloudRanger} that utilizes the non-temporal Peter-Clark (\textsc{PC}) algorithm for TS data to discover the causal graph between anomalies and identifies root causes through a random walk on a transition matrix.
-They employ correlation between variable pairs to generate the transition matrix. \textsc{MicroCause} in Ref.~\cite{meng2020localizing} enhances the \textsc{CloudRanger} by inferring the causal graph discovery using the PCMCI algorithm~\cite{runge2019detecting}.
-The \textsc{MicroCause} estimates the partial correlation between causally related variables given their parents in the graph to compute the transition matrix for the random walk. \textsc{WhyMDC} in Ref.~\cite{budhathoki2021did} identifies root causes from non-temporal data by searching for changes in causality on a given directed acyclic causal graph. \textsc{CausalRCA} in Ref.~\cite{budhathoki2022causal} employs the \textsc{Shapley} value~\cite{lundberg2017unified} to quantify contributions and rank root causes of a point anomaly score using non-temporal structural causal models. \textsc{EasyRCA} in Ref.~\cite{assaad2023root} identifies the root causes of collective anomalies in TS data from an acyclic causal graph.
-The approach utilizes a summary causal graph (without time lag specification) of the TS data in a normal operation.
-The root causes are captured for each group either directly from the graph and appearance time of the anomalies or by comparing causal effects in the normal and abnormal regimes.
-The study does not address the problem of causal graph discovery, and it assumes that the graph already exists, which is a challenging assumption to hold in several real-world complex systems.
-The above recent approaches for anomaly RCA are not adequately optimized for binary anomaly-flag data CD, as the methods are limited to non-temporal modeling or prerequisite on the availability of the causal network~\cite{wang2018cloudranger, budhathoki2021did, budhathoki2022causal, assaad2023root}.
-Large complex systems often exhibit temporal fault propagation, the actual fault causal network is not readily available as the number of variables grows, and the fault network might differ from normal operation casual networks.
+GCMs are popular for their intuitive presentation of causality using graphs~\cite{wang2018cloudranger, budhathoki2021did, budhathoki2022causal, assaad2023root}.
+The graphs illustrate influence and effect paths, provide strength and direction of linkage, and enable estimation of influence propagation across their paths.
+These attributes make GCMs convenient for CD and RCA applications~\cite{assaad2023root, budhathoki2022causal}.
+Wang~et~al.~\cite{wang2018cloudranger} present \textsc{CloudRanger} that utilizes the non-temporal \textsc{PC} algorithm for TS data to discover the causal graph between anomalies and identify root causes through a random walk on a correlation transition matrix. \textsc{MicroCause} in Ref.~\cite{meng2020localizing} enhances the \textsc{CloudRanger} by inferring the GCM using the PCMCI algorithm~\cite{runge2019detecting}. \textsc{WhyMDC} in Ref.~\cite{budhathoki2021did} identifies root causes from non-temporal data by searching for changes in causality on a given GCM. \textsc{CausalRCA} in Ref.~\cite{budhathoki2022causal} employs the \textsc{Shapley} value~\cite{lundberg2017unified} to quantify contributions and rank root causes of a point anomaly score using non-temporal structural causal models. \textsc{EasyRCA} in Ref.~\cite{assaad2023root} identifies the root causes of collective anomalies using time of occurrence and divergence graph compared to the GCM built from normal operation.
+The study assumes that the graph already exists, which is a challenging assumption to hold in several real-world complex systems.
+The above recent approaches for anomaly RCA are not adequately optimized for binary anomaly-flag data CD, as they are limited to non-temporal modeling or require the availability of the GCM network~\cite{wang2018cloudranger, budhathoki2021did, budhathoki2022causal, assaad2023root}.
+Large complex systems often exhibit challenges, such as temporal fault propagation, the actual fault causal network is not readily available as the number of variables grows, and the fault network can differ from normal operation causal networks.